 A general rule of thumb is you should be covered for at least 10 times your annual income, so if you earn $70,000, you’d be looking at $700,000 in coverage.
 But every individual situation is different and should be examined as such.

 An analysis would determine what you need the money for, how much you need each month and how long you need it to last.
-Let’s take Jackie, a 33-year-old married mother of 2.
-She has 3 goals for her insurance coverage:
+Let’s take Jackie, a 33-year-old married mother of two.
+She has three goals for her insurance coverage:

 - Pay off her $300,000 mortgage.

-- Top up her 2 children’s registered education savings accounts.
+- Top up her two children’s registered education savings plans (RESP).